Brother and Sister: Synopsis

 Tired of the cruel mistreatment they endure from their stepmother, who is an evil witch, a brother and sister run away from home, wander off into the countryside, and spend the night in the woods.
 By morning, the boy is thirsty, so the children go looking for a spring of clear water.
 However, their stepmother has already discovered their escape and has bewitched all the springs in the forest.
 The boy is about to drink from one, when his sister hears how its rushing sound says, "whoever drinks from me will become a tiger" (or lion).

-Desperately, the girl begs her brother not to drink from the spring, lest he transformed into a tiger and attacked her.
-So they continue on their way, but when they come to the second spring, the girl hears it say, "whoever drinks from me will become wolf".
+Desperately, the girl begs her brother not to drink from the spring, lest he transform into a tiger and attack her.
+So they continue on their way, but when they come to the second spring, the girl hears it say, "whoever drinks from me will become a wolf".
 Again, she desperately tries to prevent her brother from drinking from it.
 Reluctantly, he eventually agrees to her pleas but insists he drink from the next spring they encounter.
 And so they arrive at the third spring, and the girl overhears the rushing water cry, "whoever drinks from me will become a deer".
 But before she could stop her brother, he has already drunk from it, and turned into a deer.

 As the initial feeling of despair passes, the children decide to live in the woods forever.
 The girl takes care of her brother, and ties her gold chain around his neck.
 They go to live in a little house deep within the woods and live there happily for some years, until they are disturbed one day by a hunting party and the king himself who has followed the strange deer home.
 Upon seeing the beautiful girl, he immediately asks her to marry him and she accepts.
 Thus she becomes queen and they all live happily in the king's castle.
 Time passes and the queen gives birth to a son.

 The witch, however, soon discovers that they are still alive, and plots against them.
 One night, she kills the queen and replaces her with her own disfigured daughter, whom she has transformed to a physical copy of her.
 When the queen's ghost secretly visits her baby's bedside for three consecutive nights, the king catches on and her stepmother's evil plan is exposed.

 The queen comes back to life when the king embraces her, and her stepfamily are tried for their crimes.
 The witch's daughter is banished into the woods where she is eaten by wild animals, and the wicked stepmother herself is burned at the stake.
 At the exact moment of the witch's death, the deer becomes human again, and at long last the family is reunited, and they lived happily ever after.